Luke Johnsos: Playing career

 Johnsos graduated from Schurz High School in Chicago in 1924, while there he played football and baseball.
 After graduation, he went to Northwestern University and lettered in basketball, baseball, and football, earning nine letters in total.

-Luke Johnsos during his playing days with the Chicago Bears.
+Johnsos during his playing days with the Chicago Bears.

 In 1929, he was signed by the Bears when Northwestern teammate Walter Holmer insisted he be part of the conditions; while Holmer was paid $5,000 as a salary, Johnsos received only $100 upon joining the team, which he commented was because George Halas felt he "wasn't worth [a higher pay]."
 Johnsos also signed a baseball contract with the Cincinnati Reds, but did not play due to eyesight problems.

 As a player for the Bears, he was named All-Pro twice.
 Nicknamed "Professor" and the "Bears' Brain Trust", Johnsos was praised by his peers for his knowledge of the game.
 Teammate Red Grange also called him "one of the best ends in the league and a great pass receiver."